ARTICLE I. AIMS

 c.
 The External Engagement Committee

+d.
 The Governance Committee

+e.
 The Graduate and Professional Education and Research Committee

 f.
-The Resources Committee
+The Finance Committee

 g.
 The Undergraduate Education Committee